vruusmann/openscoring.io/_posts/2020-01-19-converting_logistic_regression_pmml.md

 These two abilities enable vastly cleaner and conciser workflows.

 The interaction between "Gender" and "Marital" string columns can be expressed as a one-liner.
-The list selector syntax (`["Gender", "Marital"]`) yields a two-column string array, which is first one-hot-encoded to an eight-column integer array, and then polynomially combined into a 36-column integer array.
+The list selector syntax (`["Gender", "Marital"]`) yields a two-column string array, which is first one-hot encoded to an eight-column integer array, and then polynomially combined into a 36-column integer array.
 The first eight elements correspond to raw category levels (ie. `Gender=Male, Gender=Female, Marital=Absent, ..`), and the remaining twenty eight ((8 * (8 - 1)) / 2) elements to interactions between them (ie. `Gender=Male * Gender=Female, Gender=Male * Marital=Absent, ..`).

 Using the [`PolynomialFeatures`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) transformer for feature interactions does the job, but is far from elegance and efficiency.